-1: My choice of equipment and software to do off axis guiding on comets
+1: My equipment and software to do off axis guiding on comets

-Comets and asteroids are sometime fast moving objects relative to stars and then it's tricky to take sharp photos of them.
+Comets and asteroids are sometime fast moving objects relative to stars and then it's tricky to take sharp long exposure photos of them.

-When I visited the observatory at La Palma 1997 I come in contact with the people that was collecting data of the comet Hale Bopp.
+When I visited the observatory at La Palma, details: La Palma 1997 I came in contact with the people that was collecting data of the comet Hale Bopp.
 They did something that I noticed, they follow a star with the guide camera and did some trick to follow the comet.
 I don't now any details more than that the guide camera was analog and with an intensifier.
-The guidecamera was also free moveable relative the telescope's main camera by stepper motors.
+The guide camera was also free moveable relative the telescope's main camera by stepper motors.

 Now 17 years later when I have my own goto mount (EQ6) I wanted to do something similar as an amateur astronomer and in Windows environment.
 By luck I found that the program I'm already use, PHD2 had a beta version that could do exactly that.

 How it works?
-PHD2 guide on a star and let the software calculate how much the speed differ from the star and offset the guiding speed online.
-Then it's possibly to even have a off axis guider.
+PHD2 guide on a star and let the software calculate how much the speed of the comet is relative the star and offset the guiding speed online.
+Then it's possible to even have a off axis guider.
 The last is what I'm going to talk about here.

 Here is a list of what software I use and where you can download them, all of them are free.